 - 66% felt more at peace.

-- 55% said the counseling was effective in diminishing the frequency and intensity of their homosexual attractions and that any remaining homosexual attractions became less troubling.
+- 55% said the counseling was effective in diminishing the frequency and intensity of their homosexual attractions.

 - 53% said their unwanted homosexual behaviors were reduced or eliminated.